yojoecapital/notes/Cloud Digital Leader with Google Cloud/study-guide.md

   - but cloud computing is a payed-per-use model
 - **CapEx**: *upfront* business expenses put toward fixed assets
 - **OpEx**: *recurring* costs for more immediate benefit
-- **IP address**: identify a network or the location of a particular device on a network
+- **IP address (internet protocol)**: identify a network or the location of a particular device on a network
 - **domain name**: easy to remember name that maps to an IP address
 - **domain name system (DNS)**: DNS server stores a database of domain names mapped to IP addresses that can be used by computers to communicate with each other
 - **bandwidth**: how much data a network can transfer over time; i.e. *width of a pipe*